Kristina01111000/lavendersite/README.md

 Bundles won’t be called bundles, look at prairiemoon.com website for example For footer add united states lavender growers logo to it (have two logos?)have logos vertical, not sideways

-Remove twitter from footer, just facebook and instagram Add subscribe to newsletter in a banner above footer
+Add subscribe to newsletter in a banner above footer

 For shop: